The Unspeakable Oath: History

 John Tynes founded Pagan Publishing in 1990 in Columbia, Missouri with a volunteer staff of gamers from Columbia including Jeff Barber, Brian Bevel, John H. Crowe III, Les Dean, and Chris Klepac.
 Together they put together The Unspeakable Oath #1 (December 1990), the first publication from the company, a digest-sized quarterly magazine focusing on Call of Cthulhu.
 Keith Herber of Chaosium noticed this first issue and helped Tynes recruit Cthulhu writers including Scott David Aniolowski and Kevin Ross.
 Pagan was then able to publish The Unspeakable Oath #2 (Spring 1991) and The Unspeakable Oath #3 (Summer 1991).
 The third issue led Dennis Detwiller to move to Columbia to work at Pagan.

 At first, The Unspeakable Oath was solely devoted to Call of Cthulhu.
 The first six issues (1990–1992) had semi-professional production values, including covers of black & white cardstock.
 Writers for the magazine included several past and future Cthulhu authors, such as Steve Hatherly, Keith Herber, and Scott David Aniolowski.
 The Unspeakable Oath #7 (Fall 1992) was the first issue to make use of sturdier covers, and with The Unspeakable Oath #10 (Fall 1993), the magazine was increased to the size of a role-playing game book and given the first full-color cover.
 As these upgrades were implemented, Pagan began publishing other supplements so they dropped the magazine in frequency.
-Issues #11–#15 were published once per year on average from 1994–1997.
+Issues #11–#15 were published once per year on average from 1994 to 1997.
 After a 4-year hiatus, only one more issue, The Unspeakable Oath #16/17, was published by Pagan themselves in 2001.

 After another long hiatus, Dennis Detwiller's RPG company Arc Dream Publishing acquired a license for The Unspeakable Oath from Pagan, which they were able to publish starting with Issue #18, which appeared in December 2010.
 Arc Dream has since published a couple of issues annually on average.